World War II by country: Argentina

-Armenia

 Australia

 Australia was among the first countries to announce it was at war with Germany, on 3 September 1939.
-The Prime Minister, Robert Menzies considered that the British declaration legally bound Australia, and he announced a state of war between Australia and Germany as a direct consequence of the British declaration.
+The Prime Minister, Robert Menzies, considered that the British declaration legally bound Australia, and he announced a state of war between Australia and Germany as a direct consequence of the British declaration.

 More than one million Australian men served in the war out of a total population of around seven million.
 Although it was ill-prepared for war, the Australian government soon dispatched squadrons and personnel to serve with the Royal Air Force.
 The Royal Australian Navy (RAN) commenced operations against Italy in June 1940.
 Later that year the Australian Army entered the North Africa campaign and fought in Greece.
 German submarines and raiding ships operated in Australian waters throughout the war.
-After the outbreak of hostilities with Japan in late 1941, Japanese aircraft launched a bombing attack on Darwin in February, and smaller Air raids on Australia, 1942–43.
+After the outbreak of hostilities with Japan in late 1941, Japanese aircraft launched a bombing attack on Darwin in February, and smaller air raids on Australia, 1942–43.

 For the remainder of the war, the Australian war effort was concentrated in south-east Asia and the South West Pacific Area: they were involved from January 1942 in Malaya, the Dutch East Indies and the Australian territory of New Guinea.
 During mid-1942 Militia troops fought the Kokoda Track campaign, and the New Guinea campaign came to occupy the attention of most of the Australian armed forces until 1945.